Concept¶

 |---|---|

-| Coverage drop | Response is incomplete compared to baseline |
+| empty_output | Response is empty |

 This turns an abstract score into actionable information.
+Broader qualitative archetypes such as tone-specific regressions are still future work.

-The judge cost paradox (coming soon)¶
+The judge cost paradox¶

 Driftcut promises to save budget.
 But if every comparison requires a judge model call, the judge cost can become significant.